arjo129/dessertlist/README.md

 :warning: The code here is definitely not how you should write an app.
 This app is for my personal use so go figure.

+Can confirm.
+I am the gf :3 HEHE